+There have been various reviews by a range of scrutiny bodies and functions into aspects of the new hospital.
+We summarised the key findings, outcomes and current status of these reviews in our previous annual reporting.
 The Cabinet Secretary commissioned a public inquiry into the issues experienced at the new Royal Hospital for Children and Young People in Edinburgh and the Queen Elizabeth University Hospital in Glasgow.
-This inquiry, which is being led by the Right Honourable Lord Brodie, commenced in August 2020.
+This inquiry, which is being led by the Right Honourable Lord Brodie, is expected to continue throughout our 2021/22 audit.